kartik-v/yii2-dropdown-x/README.md

 yii2-dropdown-x
 =================

 An extended bootstrap dropdown widget for Yii Framework 2 with submenu drilldown.
-This widget extends the `\yii\bootstrap\Dropdown` widget.
+This widget extends the `\yii\bootstrap\Dropdown` widget by adding the CSS Styles for enabling a submenu drilldown.

 ### Demo
 You can see detailed [documentation](http://demos.krajee.com/dropdown-x) on usage of the extension.